How can music help students with autism?

 The Social Communication Stages, and how music helps each one

-Many people with autism have difficulty with shared attention, which is the ability to share a focus on an object with another person.
+Many students with autism have difficulty with shared attention, which is the ability to share a focus on an object with another person.
 We can start to help through music and action songs which include all students sharing a focus on a certain goal, such as Row, Row your boat or twinkle twinkle little star.

 Focus on faces / Eye Contact